DrRetro2033/Reyveld/README.md

 ## Developer Friendly 🤝

 Anyone can use Arceus in their projects, yes even you!
 Just remember to give credit if you incorporate it into your project.

+# Why use Arceus?

+## Quick & Dirty Scripting

+Ever needed to quickly write to a binary file, or build a backup of your project?
+Arceus can help without needing to install Python.

+## Minimal Boilerplate

+You don't need logic to modify files, convert data, or create version control from scratch; Arceus will take care of all that!

+## Unified Code

+Arceus scripts can be used in many different projects and be shared others easly, so learning different packages or libraries is not needed!

 > [!NOTE]
 > If you want an example of what you can do with Arceus, check out my other project [MudkiPC](https://github.com/Pokemon-Manager/MudkiPC).